In this article, I want to explore what might be revealed to us presently within the first seal. First, I need to back things up a bit.

 How do I come to these conclusions?

 If not Jesus Himself, which I believe it not to be, then this figure on the white horse represents a person or persons acting in the name of Jesus.
 In the final sense, this could have to do with antichrist.
-In the present sense, this considers any who act in the name of Jesus falsely or with a heart that needs repenting of.
+In the present sense, this considers any who act in the name of Jesus falsely or with a mis-aligned intent.

 Consider the totality of Christian history.
 Our history is riddled with people and ideas that go around “conquering and to conquer,” all the while doing so in the name of furthering the kingdom of heaven.
 This is why we have so many denominations, for example.
 These leaders and ideas become a sort of crowned “king” that lay law down, divide, and conquer.